obkrnl/lock/gutex/

 57impl<T> Gutex<T> {

-65 // Check if there are an active writer.
+61 // Check if there are active reader or writer.

-72 panic!("attempt to acquire the read lock while there are an active write lock");
+69 "attempt to acquire the write lock while there are an active reader or writer"

 76 }